-To create it, follow the steps in "To Create a Truststore for AM", but do not configure the new truststore in the container.
+To create it, follow the steps in Prepare the truststore, but do not configure the new truststore in the container.
 You will configure it in the ssoadm command script later.

 If the container where AM runs is configured for secure connections and is using self-signed certificates, import that public certificate into the new truststore, too.
-For more information, see "To Share Self-Signed Certificates".
+For details, refer to To Share Self-Signed Certificates.